A hobby is important to find. After life has changed, finding an activity that is enjoyable to perform allows a sense of a normal life.

 After your life has gone back to as normal as it can be after one’s brain injury, hobbies and sports may change.
 It is essential to find a new hobby that you enjoy doing.

 Finding your niche will allow life to feel more normal and be better than just living to go through the motions.
 It will take a few tries to see what you enjoy doing.

-The thing that might bring pleasure may not come easy, but that doesn’t matter.
+The hobby that might bring pleasure may not come easy, but that doesn’t matter.
 If it is fun, and you enjoy it the difficulty can be dealt with.

 I have found that I enjoy figure skating and let me tell you, it is not an easy thing.
 I love being on the ice.
 Even when I have a rough time learning a new jump or spin, I can step back and take a few laps then I am happy to be on the ice again.

-Before figure skating, I was into dancing.
+Before figure skating, my hobby was dancing.
 The transition to skating from dancing was a simple transition that helped make my struggles in skating easy.
 It doesn’t have to be that kind of shift.
 It is all about finding what you enjoy.

-I am willing to put the work that is needed to be successful because it is what I love doing it.
+I am willing to put the work needed to be successful because I love participating in my hobby.
 This may be an activity that you enjoyed doing before the injury, or you may want to try something new.

-What kind of stuff have you gotten into after your injury?
+What kind of stuff do you enjoy doing after your injury?

 Wounds or injuries that someone can see just by looking at you are considered real.
 They earn the sympathy and respect of others.
 Invisible wounds are more difficult for others to understand and respect.